 Question: Where can I buy detachable collars?

-The history of the detachable collar was credited to Mrs. Montague who in 1820 was tired of washing her blacksmith husband’s shirts every day.
-By cutting of the collar she could change out the dirtiest part saving herself the daily chore.
-And so collarless shirts with detachable collars were born.
+The history of the detachable collar was credited to Mrs. Montague, who in 1820 was tired of washing her blacksmith husband’s shirts every day.
+By cutting off the collar, she could change out the dirtiest part, saving herself the daily chore.
+And so, collarless shirts with detachable collars were born.
 The styles were many, over 400 at the turn of the century.
 They came in tall and short height, stiff or soft, fold down, pointed, and wingtip among others.
 Different trends for every decades favored one style over the other.
-Most were made of linen that were starched to be stiff as a board (not very comfortable to wear against the neck).
-In the later years disposable paper or Celluloid collars were an option that didn’t require any washing!
+Most were made of linen that was starched to be stiff as a board (not very comfortable to wear against the neck).
+In the later years, disposable paper or Celluloid collars were an option that didn’t require any washing!
 Nor did the reusable rubber collar.